Is It Really Possible to Minimize Development Cost With Offshore Development?

 Outsourcing is a business practice in which a third party is hired to perform job functions or provide services for your business.

-Companies can choose between several types of outsourcing depending on their needs, restrictions and capabilities: one can outsource IT services onshore (within their own country), nearshore (to a neighbouring country or one in the same time zone), or offshore (to a more distant country).
+Companies can choose between several types of outsourcing depending on their needs, restrictions, and capabilities: one can outsource IT services onshore (within their own country), nearshore (to a neighboring country or one in the same time zone), or offshore (to a more distant country).